widdix/aws-cf-templates/docs/static-website.md

 1. [![Launch Stack](./img/launch-stack.png)](https://console.aws.amazon.com/cloudformation/home#/stacks/new?stackName=static-website&templateURL=https://s3-eu-west-1.amazonaws.com/widdix-aws-cf-templates-releases-eu-west-1/__VERSION__/static-website/static-website.yaml)
 1. Click **Next** to proceed with the next step of the wizard.
 1. Specify a name and all parameters for the stack.
     a.
-Set the `LambdaEdgeSubdirectoriesLambdaVersionArn` to the value of the `LambdaVersionArn` output.
+Set the `LambdaEdgeSubdirectoriesVersionArn` to the value of the `LambdaVersionArn` output.
 1. Click **Next** to proceed with the next step of the wizard.
 1. Click **Next** to skip the **Options** step of the wizard.
 1. Check the **I acknowledge that this template might cause AWS CloudFormation to create IAM resources.** checkbox.